-Why?
-Because goats milk is very good and never ba-ha-ha-ha-had.
-Goat's milk, the main ingredient in our Zum Bars, is naturally balanced for the skin, and naturally homogenized.
-(So in case you happen to have a pet goat, you could truly drink the milk straight from the teat.
-But that would make you creepy and it might freak out your goat.)
+Why do we use goat’s milk in Zum Bar Soap?
+The answer is a little more complex than you might think.
+And no, it’s not because we want to pet goats all day (though, admittedly, this was a factor).
+In truth, goat's milk, a big-deal ingredient in our Zum Bars, is naturally balanced for the skin, and naturally homogenized.
+(So if you happen to have a pet goat, you could drink the milk straight from the teat.
+But that would make you creepy, and it might freak out your goat.)

-The truth is, goat’s milk is probably the absolute best mix of "good for you" and "good for nature."
-Unlike commercial soap, goat's milk soap contains capric, caprylic and capronic acids, and the naturally occurring triglycerides.
-Otherwise known as good fats.
-These good fats in goat's milk result in a pH level so close to the pH level of your own skin, to keep your skin's oils in balance and won’t dry it out.
+We prefer goat’s milk because it’s very good and never bah-ha-ha-ha-had.
+Actually, it’s probably the hands-down best mix going of good-for-you and good-for-nature.
+Unlike commercial soap, goat's milk soap contains capric, caprylic, and capronic acids; plus naturally occurring triglycerides, otherwise known as good fats.
+Triglycerides in goat's milk can help keep your skin's oils in balance and won’t dry it out.

 Goat's milk has a pH level that's as near to skin as a pair of faux leather pants.
 That’s the pH level of well-balanced, healthy human hair and skin.
 Commercial soap contains a bunch of other additives, most of which you’d have to practice pronouncing (but why bother?).
 Some of these are harsh enough to throw skin’s natural vibe off-center, drying it out to the point where skin feels taut and itchy.
 That can lead to overly oily skin and clogged pores — yikes, not pretty.